-The third preference category of U.S. green cards available through employment (there are five total preference categories) is fairly broad, and less demanding than some of the others.
+What's called the third preference category of U.S. green cards available through employment (out of five total categories) is fairly broad, and less demanding than some of the others.
 It makes green cards (U.S. lawful permanent residence) a possibility for people who have received U.S. job offers for positions as:

 Who is considered a professional?
-Immigration law is unclear on the definition of this word, stating only that professionals include such occupations as architects, lawyers, physicians, engineers, and teachers.
-Aside from these examples of "professions," U.S. Citizenship and Immigration Services (USCIS) tends to accept as professionals workers with a university degree working in their field of expertise.
+Immigration law is unclear on the definition, stating only that professionals include such occupations as architects, lawyers, physicians, engineers, and teachers.
+Aside from these examples of "professions," U.S. Citizenship and Immigration Services (USCIS) tends to accept workers with a university degree who are working in their field of expertise.

 A worker who holds nothing higher than a bachelor's degree and has fewer than five years of work experience is probably a good fit for this category, presuming the job being offered is one that normally requires a bachelor's degree.
 (With five years of experience, the worker might be able to qualify in a higher preference category, EB-2.)
 As long as the worker has the necessary degree, proving eligibility in this category is fairly straightforward.

 How much experience or training a worker should have for a specific job is not always clear.
 A local state labor department office is a good source for information on the number of years of education and experience that it views as the minimum for the job in question.
-It's also possible to look this up on the Department of Labor's website at http://online.onetcenter.org.
+It's also possible to look this up on the Department of Labor's website.

 Any job not falling into one of the subcategories described above would best fit the EB-3 subcategory of unskilled workers.
 Occupations requiring less than two years' training or experience are usually considered unskilled.

 Housekeepers, nannies, janitors, garden workers, nurse's aides, and farm workers are among the likely applicants.
 Of course, the worker's own qualifications must satisfy whatever requirements the job does normally have, or the person will not be granted a green card under this EB-3 subcategory.
-For example, if the worker has been offered a job requiring a one-year vocational training program, he or she must finish this program before expecting to start working for the sponsoring U.S. employer can even start the green card process.
+For example, a worker who has been offered a job requiring a one-year vocational training program must finish this program before the sponsoring U.S. employer can even start the green card process.
 The employer needs to confirm on the application that the prospective employee already has the qualifications for the job.